 Every state has a law or model policy that applies to bullying, although the specifics vary greatly from state to state.
 In fact, no two states even use the same definition of what constitutes bullying.
-For instance, according to New Jersey law, bullying can be a single incident, whereas Nebraska requires a pattern of incidents.12 A few states leave it to the state education department to come up with a definition, while others delegate it to local school districts.
+For instance, according to state laws, in New Jersey bullying can be a single incident, whereas Nebraska requires a pattern of incidents.
+A few states leave it to the state education department to come up with a definition, while others delegate it to local school districts.
 To add to the confusion, the definitions used by the states do not necessarily jive with the definitions used by anti-bullying programs.

 Many states outline disciplinary consequences for students who bully others.
 Such consequences can include suspension, expulsion, or mandatory transfer to another school.
 In addition, a range of state laws provide criminal penalties for behaviors that can qualify as bullying, such as stalking, intimidation, harassment, and assault.